BrokenShell/Fortuna/README.md

 Fortuna 6 is built on the vendored, immutable Storm 5.0.2 engine and is licensed under MIT.

-> **Windows installs without a development toolchain:** Fortuna 6 ships a
+> **Toolchain-free installs on supported systems:** Fortuna 6 ships precompiled
-> precompiled CPython 3.14 wheel for Windows x86-64.
-On that supported target,
+> CPython 3.14 wheels for macOS arm64 and x86-64, Linux arm64 and x86-64, and
-> pip and uv install Fortuna without a C++ compiler, Windows SDK, or Visual
+> Windows x86-64.
+On those targets, pip and uv install Fortuna without a C++
+> compiler, platform SDK, or development toolchain.
+Windows support is notably
-> Studio Build Tools.
+> improved: Visual Studio Build Tools are not required.

 > **Not for cryptography:** Fortuna uses MT19937-64.
 Do not use it for
 > passwords, tokens, keys, secrets, authentication, cryptography, gambling